dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 :::image type="content" source="media/radiobutton/radiobuttons-default.png" alt-text="Screenshot of RadioButtons.":::

-However, on some platforms a <xref:Microsoft.Maui.Controls.RadioButton> can display a `View`, and on all platforms the appearance of each <xref:Microsoft.Maui.Controls.RadioButton> can be redefined with a `ControlTemplate`:
+However, on some platforms a <xref:Microsoft.Maui.Controls.RadioButton> can display a <xref:Microsoft.Maui.Controls.View>, and on all platforms the appearance of each <xref:Microsoft.Maui.Controls.RadioButton> can be redefined with a `ControlTemplate`:

 :::image type="content" source="media/radiobutton/radiobuttons-controltemplate.png" alt-text="Screenshot of re-defined RadioButtons.":::

 <xref:Microsoft.Maui.Controls.RadioButton> defines the following properties:

-- `Content`, of type `object`, which defines the `string` or `View` to be displayed by the <xref:Microsoft.Maui.Controls.RadioButton>.
+- `Content`, of type `object`, which defines the `string` or <xref:Microsoft.Maui.Controls.View> to be displayed by the <xref:Microsoft.Maui.Controls.RadioButton>.
 - `IsChecked`, of type `bool`, which defines whether the <xref:Microsoft.Maui.Controls.RadioButton> is checked.
 This property uses a `TwoWay` binding, and has a default value of `false`.
 - `GroupName`, of type `string`, which defines the name that specifies which <xref:Microsoft.Maui.Controls.RadioButton> controls are mutually exclusive.
 This property has a default value of `null`.
 - `Value`, of type `object`, which defines an optional unique value associated with the <xref:Microsoft.Maui.Controls.RadioButton>.